Oral Health

 • Sonic vibration motor

-The timer and pacer are the two most important features of any electric toothbrush.
-They can help you brush your teeth for the right amount of time and with proper technique, preventing cavities and palque.
+The timer and pacer are any electric toothbrush’s two most important features.
+They help you brush your teeth for the right amount of time and with proper technique, preventing cavities and plaque.
+The American Dental Association (ADA) recommends brushing for two minutes to clean your teeth effectively.

 GLEEM vs. Quip

-Like quip, the GLEEM is powered by a removable AAA battery that lasts 3 months on a full charge.
+Quip is the most similar brush to the GLEEM toothbrush on the market.
+Like Quip, the GLEEM is powered by a removable AAA battery that lasts 3 months on a full charge.

 They’re also lightweight, compact, and stylish and come with travel cases.
 However, Quip outshines GLEEM in a few key areas:

 • Design Quip comes in plastic and metal models, whereas the GLEEM comes in just plastic.
 Quip also comes with a sturdier travel case that doubles as a holder.